SAMtoBAM/PhasedDiploidGenomeAssemblyPipeline/README.md

 10. Illumina read polishing of diploid genome <br/>
 10.5 RECOMMENDED STEP AGAIN: Scaffolding, negative-gap closing and extra contig purging <br/>

-long-read data = long_reads.fq.gz (do not have test set currently MAYBE CAN LOOK AT USING THE HYBRID MADE IN THE LAB) <br/>
-Illumina data = illumina_1.fq.gz and illumina_2.fq.gz

 ## **1. *De-novo* genome assembly using long-reads** <br/>
 The assembler of choice is at to your discretion. <br/>
 For this example I will use canu (best results with latest, at the time, version v2) at is has proved to work very well in the case of *S.cerevisiae* <br/>

-	##downsample entire reads to 40x using filtlong, selecting for the longest reads
+	##downsample entire reads to 40x using filtlong, selecting for the longest reads and removing any reads shorter than 1kb
 	filtlong long_reads.fq.gz --length_weight 10 --min_length 1000 -t 480000000 | gzip > ./long_reads_fl.fq.gz
 	## Canu assembly
 	# predicted assembly size is based on the haploid genome size of S.cerevisiae
-	# perhaps you need to add useGrid=false unless running on a configured cluster
 	canu -p SO002 \
 		-d SO002_haploid_canu_dir \
 		genomeSize=12m \
+		useGrid=false \
 		-nanopore long_reads_fl.fq.gz
 	# assembly is in SO002_haploid_canu_dir/SO002_haploid.contigs.fasta
 	mv SO002_haploid_canu_dir/SO002_haploid.contigs.fasta ./SO002_haploid.canu.fa